 In-home fitness equipment

 If there is room in the home, treadmills, exercise bikes (stationary bikes) and elliptical machines can provide a good cardiovascular workout.
 To learn more about this equipment, read Dr. Sarin’s blog, Exercise tools for winter workouts.
-For those with less space, exercise wheels and exercise balls can be the basis for a variety of exercises.
+For those with less space, exercise weights, bands and balls can be the basis for a variety of exercises.

 For resistance exercises, all you need is a small set of weights and/or a resistance band.
-And everyone can find the space for a yoga mat to use for stretching.
+And everyone should be able to find the space for a yoga mat to use for stretching.

 Don’t overlook the benefits of a simple jump rope.
 Jumping rope is a great way to get your heart pumping and burn off calories.
 And if you have a basement, you almost certainly have the room.

 Easy indoor physical activity ideas

 There are lots of ways to enjoy indoor physical activity without using any equipment at all.

 - Squats, push-ups, lunges and abdominal crunches.
 These traditional exercises require minimal space and are great for working specific body parts.

 - Use the stairs.
 A few brisk trips up and down stairs will soon get your heart pumping.
 Increase the speed for increased benefits.
 Make as many trips as you can.
 Change it up by using the bottom step for jumping or lunging exercises.

 - Set yourself a cleaning speed record.
 Many household activities burn up calories at a fast rate and do a good job of working different muscles.
 Increase the benefits by increasing the speed.
 Set a time target to clean the bathroom or vacuum the living room in record speed.
 This has the added advantage of getting household chores out of the way quickly.